 - Kemang Wa Lehulere born 1984

-- 3 rubber tyres, metal, 4 wooden crutches, 3 porcelain dogs, torch and cloth
+- 3 rubber tyres, 4 wooden crutches, reconfigured metal school desks, 3 porcelain dogs, torch and cloth

 - Overall display dimensions variable